RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-19_Reddit_comments.md

 https://old.reddit.com/r/politics/comments/1ob3sul/trump_79_posts_menacing_video_threatening_a/nke565e/

 Tony Clifton acts are not jokes in the classic sense.
 They are brain exploits.
 Mind-fucking.
 That is why Andy was prety clear to mostly do it in comedy venues (Taxi TV show), comedy halls / casinos.
 Because if done in a position of true power and control, it blows out minds into stupors that nobody has found a solution for.
+OPERA_A REPEAT_TRACK Andy, did you hear about this one? https://www.youtube.com/watch?v=l2lliT6KK9o 187,113 views February 8, 2018.

 https://old.reddit.com/r/politics/comments/1oaws7f/rand_paul_all_of_these_people_have_been_blown_up/nkdish3/